2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

-2023 NBA Mock Draft 10.0: Latest intel on Wednesday, predictions and analysis on all 58 picks
+2023 NBA Mock Draft 10.0: Lottery movement, latest intel on No. 2, predictions and analysis on all 58 picks

-NEW YORK — The NBA Draft is Thursday (8 p.m.
-ET, ABC/ESPN) and after the NBA Draft Combine, agent pro days, team workouts and interviews, both the first and second rounds are starting to take shape.
+NEW YORK — The NBA Draft is just hours away (8 p.m.
+ET Thursday, ABC/ESPN) and after the NBA Draft Combine, agent pro days, team workouts and interviews and the final draft week intel, the first and second rounds are taking shape.
 Everyone knows 7-foot-4 Victor Wembanyama is slated to go No. 1, and the uncertainty and speculation starts at No. 2 with the Charlotte Hornets.
+The Hornets reportedly are strongly considering Scoot Henderson as of Thursday morning.

 There could be multiple trades starting as soon as pick No. 3 with the Trail Blazers, sending the draft on a completely different trajectory.
 Many teams may be trying to get involved in this year's draft with a drop-off in one-and-done talent coming in the 2024 and 2025 drafts.

-Yahoo Sports will update the latest mock draft heading into Thursday's NBA Draft with the latest intel and trade news.
+Here's Yahoo Sports' latest mock draft heading into Thursday night with the latest intel and trade news.
 Below are the latest predictions and analysis on all 58 picks.

 Wednesday update: